 Balboa Park was our next stop to get a little culture.
 We hit it a bit late in the day so didn’t get to do the art or natural history museums, but we did enjoy checking out the conservatory, the gardens, lily pods, fountains, did a little hike in the jungle-like valley area, and even took in a short organ concert in the amphitheater.

-And you can’t visit San Diego without a stop in Hillcrest, the known hub of the LGBT community in SD.
+And you can’t visit San Diego without a stop in Hillcrest, the known hub of the LGBT community in SD and where the San Diego Pride Festival happens!.
 We try to visit neighborhoods like this whenever we travel so the kids see more couples like us Dads and more families similar to theirs.
 Hillcrest is the perfect spot to feel at home and have great food, so we made sure to have an afternoon relaxing and enjoying the vibe of our favorite gayborhood. 🙂

 Tip: if you like to plan out your dining or even just make reservations on the fly, Hillcrest and other popular neighborhoods may get pretty busy for dinner time.
 Using Open Table to make reservations is both efficient AND can earn you rewards club points, specifically IHG points.
 Who knew that booking dinner reservations was also a budget savvy thing to do!